-- Parking (219 comments), with most comments relating to the lack of parking available "car parking is headache" - "The car parking situation.
+- Parking (219 comments), with most comments relating to the lack of parking available - "The car parking situation.
 There are far too many trees and concreted areas which could have been used for car parks instead" - "Lack of parking on street." - "All the Residents cars taking up on street parking so no visitors can park.
 Cars double parking and blocking access.
-Cars parking on bike paths and footpaths." - "The planning was not done properly.
-Too many houses and small areas to park." - Roading and traffic (79 comments) including a variety of areas including comments around poor driver behaviour, narrow streets, noise and other aspects of road design: - "Bad & inconsiderate driving and parking and not enough yellow, no parking lines on the narrow roads' - "Distance from city etc traffic jams on motorways" - "Fast travelling traffic at night (especially buses in the evenings along Hobsonville Point Road); Street lights on all night along Hobsonville Point Road even black out curtains don't shut it out completely when trying to sleep..." - "Narrow streets" - "No motorway off-ramp from the West" - "Parking and traffic light signals.
+Cars parking on bike paths and footpaths." - Roading and traffic (79 comments) including a variety of areas including comments around poor driver behaviour, narrow streets, noise and other aspects of road design: - "Bad & inconsiderate driving and parking and not enough yellow, no parking lines on the narrow roads" - "Distance from city etc traffic jams on motorways" - "No motorway off-ramp from the West" - "Parking and traffic light signals.
 To get off the main road they take long even if there are no other cars in sight.
 Having arrows that turn off meaning you can turn when safe to do so, would keep traffic flowing faster and keeping off the main road." - Passenger transport (68 comments) including 39 comments about the ferry service and 17 comments about the bus service: - "....
-Would consider moving towards to a one car household but the ferry times are ridiculous Auckland transport should be putting on more ferries during commute times and over weekends" - "Ferry is very expensive" - "Bus services to North Shore a bus stop for North Shore Buses in the Catalina/Bomb Point Drive vicinity would be a useful addition" - "I have to take two buses to get out of Hobsonville to any other suburb (except Westgate) and to the city.
+Would consider moving towards to a one car household but the ferry times are ridiculous Auckland transport should be putting on more ferries during commute times and over weekends" - "Bus services to North Shore a bus stop for North Shore Buses in the Catalina/Bomb Point Drive vicinity would be a useful addition" - "I have to take two buses to get out of Hobsonville to any other suburb (except Westgate) and to the city.
 Always have to connect at Constellation.
 Would be great to have a direct bus to the city, Albany etc." - "Lack of connection between public transport services (bus & ferry), the high cost of commuting to the CBD daily"